These walnut oatmeal cookies are made with applesauce and finished with a sweet maple glaze.

 The maple glaze is the finishing touch to these perfect little holiday treats.

 Once you’ve made batches and batches of cookies, it’s time to send them off to friends and family.
-Aren’t these holiday gift tags and recipe cards the cutest?
-You can download and print them here at the Better Homes and Gardens website.
+Thank you, Better Homes and Gardens, for sending over these cute holiday gift tags and recipe cards!

 Apple Walnut Oatmeal Cookies with Maple Glaze